avive/karmacoin-docs/versioned_docs/version-0.1.0/design/karma_score.md

 In addition to the global Karma Score each user has a Karma Score for each community he is a member of.
 This score is computed based on the user's actions in the community.
 This model is explained in greater details below.

-## Personality Traits
+## Character Traits
-Personality traits are positive specific traits that can be assigned to users such as honest, smart, helpful, patient, etc via payment transactions.
+Character traits (aka traits) are positive specific traits that can be assigned to users such as honest, smart, helpful, patient, etc... via payment transactions.
 Each trait is associated with a name and a unique identifier.
 Each trait has a name, id and a possible associated with one or more supported communities.

 ```protobuf
 // Unique char traits supported in a Karmachain network